HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_group_covid19_patients.md

 #### The Initial Query
 The first part of the computable content creates a query that will be resolved by the FHIRPath engine.
 ```
-     (%Base + '/Encounter?_include=Encounter:*&status=in-progress,finished'
-            + '&date=ge' + %ReportingPeriod.start +
-            + '&date=lt' + %ReportingPeriod.end
-     ).resolve().select(resource).
+     findAll('Encounter',
+        including('subject','condition','reasonReference'),
+        with('status').equalTo('in-progress'|'finished'),
+        with('date').within(%ReportingPeriod)
+     ).onServers(%Base).
 ```
-The `resolve()` function is used to resolve the query into a Resource (the Bundle returned from the query).
-The `select(resource)` call is used to select resources in the returned Bundle.
+The [`findAll()`](fluent_query.html#findAll) function is used to resolve the query into a Resource (the Bundle returned from the query).
 This query is designed to extract most of the essential data from Encounters during the reporting period.
 This is the exact kind of query that [FHIR Bulk Data Access](https://hl7.org/fhir/uv/bulkdata/) is intended to support.
-It uses _include=Encounter:* to ensure that referenced resources are also returned.
-While the remainder of the query only uses Patient, Condition and Observation, the use of Encounter:* is written to:
+It uses [`including('subject','condition','reasonReference')`](fluent_query.html#including) to ensure that referenced resources are also returned.

-1. Simplify future maintenance which might reference other resources.
-2. Address the fact that Encounter:* is simpler and more widely implemented.

 #### Filtering Criteria by included resources
 The next part of the query is a where() clause which filters the resources returned by the first query.